 ‘Fifteen days after their marriage in Monike Scotland, our early forebears – 38 year-old William Hartley Wilson and his new 24-year old bride, Margaret boarded the barque Skelton and departed as cabin passengers from the port of Leith on 19th of June 1820.
 After a voyage lasting over 5 months, they arrived in Van Diemen’s Land at 3 o’clock in the afternoon of November 27th, 1820 to begin an exciting new life in Australia far from (to quote William) -“the dust of Dundee”.

 The current members of our family, the many descendants of William and Margaret, now find ourselves with the unique opportunity of celebrating their arrival in Australia on the date that the Skelton arrived at the Hobart Town wharf – exactly 200 years later.
 We have planned a number of commemorative events to take place over four days in late November 2020 and we most warmly welcome you to come along to Tasmania to participate in the celebration of our Australian beginnings.’
 (Mike Wilson)

 Woe is to us – the best-laid schemes o’ mice an’ men, to a Scot ‘Gang aft agley’ (or in English – Go often askew)

-Our planned 200 year Anniversary Celebration 2020 – will now be held in November 2021 as COVID_19 with its continuing dangers and uncertainties, unavoidably obliges our Anniversary Steering Committee to defer.
+Our planned 200 year Anniversary Celebration 2020 faced with the continuing dangers and uncertainties of COVID_19, has necessarily obliged our Anniversary Steering Committee to defer.